 - a.
 An improved and expanded layout design would enable the campus to serve more students and businesses. - b.
 Improved and expanded facilities would permit the campus to be more responsive to the changing needs of individuals, businesses, governments, and communities in the region. - c.
 An upgraded facility designed with state of the art laboratories and learning technologies will better prepare students for employment and further higher education pursuits. - d.
 An updated facility will permit the campus to play a more pivotal role in the economic and workforce development of the eastern region of Wayne County. - e.
 Low-income students who develop employable skills and enter the economic mainstream will no longer require government assistance.
-Currently, 19.8% of the families in the communities served by the campus have annual family incomes of less than \$31,165 and 26.5% of the families are headed by single women. - 2.
-How does the project enhance the core academic, development of critical skill degrees, and/or research mission of the institution?
+Currently, 19.8% of the families in the communities served by the campus have annual family incomes of less than \$31,165 and 26.5% of the families are headed by single women.

+2. How does the project enhance the core academic and/or research mission of the institution?

 This project will revitalize all career education, academic, and student support missions of the Eastern Campus by repurposing all functions and spaces in response to the ways student, business, and community educational needs have changed in the 40 years since the Eastern Campus facility was built.
 During that time period, the ways educational services are delivered in an effective way have changed dramatically due to the impact of learning technologies, improved teaching methods, and the educational needs of a more diverse and in some ways more needy student population.
 The Eastern Campus is trending toward obsolescence.
 It is the only WCCCD campus that has not been upgraded during the last decade.
 What is needed is the transformation of facilities for career and workforce development programming, university transfer and general education programming, learning technologies, library services, student support services, and community and corporate education services.
-This will include advancements in critical skill areas such as advanced manufacturing, mechatronics technology and other mobility careers, computer-aided design, and welding technology.